silexphp/Silex/doc/usage.rst

 Error Handlers
 --------------

-When an exception is thrown, error handlers allows you to display a custom error page to the user.
+When an exception is thrown, error handlers allow you to display a custom error page to the user.
 They can also be used to do additional things, such as logging.